Price Tag: Live performances

 Jessie J performed an acoustic version of the song on the BBC's Later... with Jools Holland.
 "Price Tag" was also performed at the club Scala in London on 18 January 2011, with UK rapper Devlin performing B.o.B's verse.
 The song was performed in the US for the first time in a New York club.
 She performed the song, along with a track titled "Nobody's Perfect" from her debut album, in a studio session at Maida Vale studios for MistaJam.
 Jessie J also performed Price Tag on The Graham Norton Show on 25 February and has also performed it on Lets Dance for Comic Relief.
 Jessie also performed the song (along with "Mamma Knows Best") alongside B.o.B on Saturday Night Live on 12 March 2011, making it her first performance on American television.
 She has also performed the song on the French X Factor and The Ellen DeGeneres Show.
 In 2011, she performed the song in the Times Square subway station.
 Also, Jessie presented the song in the 2011 MTV VMAs and 2011 MTV EMAs.
 She performed the song at the 2012 Summer Olympics closing ceremony.
-On May, 2016 Jessie performed the song at 3rd Indonesian Choice Awards along with "Masterpiece" and "Domino".
+In May 2016 Jessie performed the song at 3rd Indonesian Choice Awards along with "Masterpiece" and "Domino".
 This song is also featured in Disney's Have a Laugh! cartoons in Re-Micks! musical segment.